tomcritchlow/tomcritchlow.github.io/wiki/drafts/2024-03-04-linkedin-brand.md

     * Social media is bad for your health
     * Online education is *still* just getting started
 2. Communities of practice
-    * Communities are
+    * Networks are spaces for learning
-    * Learning is a doing word
+    * Learning is more than skills
 3. A new brand for LinkedIn
     * The brand concept
     * How it comes to life across brand, product and marketing